frasersab/JellyBrainInteractive/README.md

 # JellyBrain Interactive
 ## Usage
 Go to https://frasersab.github.io/JellyBrainInteractive/ to try and see if JellyBrain can guess the number you draw.
 It will also provide the probability distribution it bases it's guess off.
+You can also provide the actual number drawn and train the brain live, then watch how the probability distribution changes after training.

 ## Limitations
-Because my laptop is slow, I have only trained the neural network on a subset of the MNIST dataset, so it will make many mistakes.
-However, as it is, it is better than random guessing!
+This is a simple neural network and so has a limited accuracy.
+It needs numbers to be drawn centered and not off to one side as this is how the training dataset has been made.

 ## Make more training data
 If you want to make more training data please use the 'copy image data' button and save a JSON file with the following format: